Ride-The-Lightning/c-lightning-REST/README.md

 With the default config, APIs will be served over `https` (a self signed certificate and key will be generated in the certs folder with openssl).

 Sample url: `https://localhost:3001/v1/getinfo/`

+Providing a `DOMAIN` to the c-lightning-REST configuration will add the domain as a `subjectAltName` to the openssl certificate, permitting successful certificate validation by users and applications, e.g. Zeus, when connecting to the server at via that domain.

 ### <a name="auth"></a>Authentication
 Authentication has been implemented with macaroons.
 Macaroons are bearer tokens, which will be verified by the server.